, dand Family of Caregivers

 Unlike the cold, sterile facilities of the past, the Ciminos developed care facilities that could care for physical needs AND emotional needs.
 Rooms had real furniture and furnishings.
 Dining rooms looked like dining rooms and family rooms were intended for families to visit and enjoy one another.
 It was a radical concept for the time.

 The company expanded to two additional residential care facilities for the elderly in Burlingame, then expanded into the Sacramento area.
-The three brothers, John Jr., Paul and Mark, all run facilities in the area.
-Each brother is passionate about the resources their facilities provide to the community.
+The three brothers, John Jr., Paul and Mark, all went on to run facilities in the area, each brother passionate about the resources their facilities provide to the community.

 Paul Cimino, the middle son, is in charge of The WaterLeaf at Land Park.
 The WaterLeaf provides assisted living for the elderly.